Brand Indicators for Message Identification: Design

 There are two parts to BIMI: a method for domain owners to publish the location of their indicators, and a means for mail transfer agents (MTAs) to verify the authenticity of the indicator.

 To implement BIMI, companies need a valid DMARC DNS record with a policy of either quarantine or reject, an exact square logo for the brand in SVG Tiny P/S format, and a DNS TXT record for the domain indicating the URI location of the SVG file.
 The only supported transport for the SVG URI is HTTPS.
 The BIMI DNS record is in the following format:

 (The a= part is optional.
-When present, it defines an evidence document; the only current form of this file is called a Verified Mark Certificate (VMC), described below.
+When present, it defines an evidence document; the only current form of this file is called a Verified Mark Certificate (VMC).
 When absent, the BIMI record is considered self-asserted.)

 Additionally, services such as Gmail require that a VMC be acquired and presented with the TXT record in order for the brand logo to be displayed in the inbox.
 These factors alone will not guarantee a BIMI logo will be displayed as heuristics (like spam and spoofing) and reputation will be a key part in BIMI validity.

 To query the value of the default._bimi TXT record for a given domain, one can use the dig command-line tool.
-For example, the following command will query the TXT record for the example.com domain: dig +short default._bimi.example.com TXT.
+For example, the following command will query the TXT record for the example.com domain: